Our AI Research Publications

 Authors: Xinyu Chen, Ian Beaver, Cynthia Freeman

-Ian Beaver, PhD has worked on topics surrounding human-computer interactions such as gesture recognition, user preference learning, and communication with multi-modal intelligent virtual assistants since 2005.
-He has authored nearly 50 patents within the field of human language technology and regularly serves as a PC member in many top AI and NLP conferences as well as a columnist for AAAI’s AI Magazine.
-Ian is Chief Scientist of Da Vinci AI and Analytics at Verint where he leads teams to optimize human productivity in contact centers and improve customer self-service experiences by way of automation and augmentation.
-See Ian’s published research.
+Ian Beaver, PhD is Chief Data Scientist at Verint, where he works to optimize human productivity in contact centers by way of automation and augmentation and improve customer experiences through the application of generative AI.
+Ian has worked on topics surrounding human-computer interactions such as gesture recognition, user preference learning, and communication with multi-modal intelligent virtual assistants since 2005.
+He has authored more than 70 patents and over 30 academic publications within the field of AI and regularly serves as a program committee member in many top AI and NLP conferences as well as an associate editor and columnist for AAAI AI Magazine.